principalfish/what_walk_to_do/readme.txt

-This repo scrapes walk highlands to find the best walks for a given set of users in a given set of regions to maximise munros bagged and pure enjoyment.
+The code in this repo scrapes walk highlands to find the best walks for a given set of users in a given set of regions to maximise munros bagged and emjoyment had.

 Needs python3 and pip3